Next: Trajectories and Movie Making

 Combinations of boolean operators can also be used when writing a selection.

-- In order to see the molecule without helices and -sheets, type the
+- In order to see the molecule without helices and

 following in Selected Atoms: (not helix) and (not betasheet).
 Remember to press the Apply button or hit the Enter/Return key on your keyboard.